shopgoodwillsniper/shopgoodwill-sniper/README.md

 - **5x more items** monitored simultaneously per user
 - **92% satisfaction rate** among active users

-## Frequently Asked Questions About ShopGoodwill Auction Snipers
+## Frequently Asked Questions About ShopGoodwill Snipers

 ### How does a bid sniper work on ShopGoodwill?